-The Company has identified the following performance obligations: (i) Research License and the related research and development services during the Initial Research Program Term (the "Research License and Related Services"), (ii) three material rights related to the first Development and Commercialization Licenses related to each of the three research areas (each, a "First Development and Commercialization License Material Right"), (iii) six material rights related to the option to purchase up to three additional Development and Commercialization Licenses for two of the research areas (each, an "Additional License Material Right") and (iv) JRC services during the Initial Research Program Term (the "JRC Services").
+The Company has identified the following performance obligations under the combined arrangement: (i) Research License and the related research and development services during the Initial Research Program Term (the "Research License and Related Services"), (ii) four material rights related to the first Development and Commercialization Licenses related to each of the four research areas (each, a "First Development and Commercialization License Material Right") and (iii) six material rights related to the option to purchase up to three additional Development and Commercialization Licenses for two of the research areas (each, an "Additional Development and Commercialization License Material Right").
+Upon exercise of the option to obtain a Development and Commercialization License under any of the four research areas, the Company will provide Juno Therapeutics with a license covering the further development and potential commercialization of the underlying target or product, as applicable.
+The Company has determined that the ability to obtain Development and Commercialization Licenses Juno Therapeutics is entitled to incremental licenses of additional consideration that represents a significant discount from amounts that would otherwise be offered for the related goods to comparable customers outside of the contract.

 The Company has concluded that the Research License is not distinct from the research and development services during the Initial Research Program Term as Juno Therapeutics cannot obtain the benefit of the Research License without the Company performing the research and development services.
-The services incorporate proprietary technology and unique skills and specialized expertise, particularly as it relates to genome editing technology that is not available in the marketplace.
-As a result, the Research License has been combined with the research and development services into a combined performance obligation.
-The Company has concluded that the First Development and Commercialization License Material Rights for each respective research area and the Additional License Material Right with the two research areas to which it relate are a separate performance obligation under ASC 606 as Juno Therapeutics is provided incremental licenses for additional consideration that represents a significant discount from amounts that would otherwise would be offered outside the context of the contract.
-These material rights, of which there are nine in total, are distinct from the other performance obligations in the arrangement.
-Similarly, the Company has concluded the JRC Services performance obligation is distinct from the other obligations in the arrangement as the other performance obligations are not dependent upon the JRC Services.
+The services incorporate proprietary technology, unique skills and specialized expertise, particularly as it relates to genome editing technology that is not available in the marketplace.
+As a result, the Research License, inclusive of the incremental license granted in connection with the Amended Collaboration Agreement, has been combined with the research and development services into a bundled performance obligation.
+The Company has concluded that the First Development and Commercialization License Material Rights for each respective research area and the Additional Development and Commercialization License Material Rights for the two research areas to which they relate are each a separate performance obligation.
+These material rights, of which there are ten in total, are distinct from the other performance obligations in the arrangement as they are options in the contract that are not required for Juno Therapeutics to obtain the benefit of the other promised goods and services in the arrangement.
+Accordingly, in accounting for the modification resulting from the Amended Collaboration Agreement, the Research License and Related Services performance obligation was treated as part of the existing contract, whereas the material right performance obligations were treated as a termination of the existing contract and the creation of a new contract.